 As nature to me has always been a healing place, I was strolling along the farms at the break of dawn, the wheat fields were swaying in the wind reminiscing my childhood days when I grew up playing with tractors and the lucky ones are still doing it now.
 Not a moment is wasted on the farm.
 The farm is more than land and crops, it is a family’s heritage & future.

 Pavail ensured that I was comfortable in every manner.
-The moment I arrived I had a discussion with Pavail about the property and how he came up with the idea of an organic farm and further the concept of ecotourism rather agritourism.
-I got know that the farm is in around 14 acres & since the last more than 10 years, they are engaged in the activity of Integrated Organic Farming of Seasonal Vegetables, Wheat, Basmati & Pulses.
+The moment I arrived I had a discussion with Pavail about the property and how he came up with the idea of an organic farm and further the concept of Ecotourism rather Agritourism.
+I got to know that the farm is in around 14 acres & since the last more than 10 years, they are engaged in the activity of Integrated Organic Farming of Seasonal Vegetables, Wheat, Basmati & Pulses.
 The produce is certified Organic by Punjab Agri-Export Corporation, which is the nodal agency for certification of Organic by Government of Punjab.

-In addition to the above, they also have a dairy at the farm from where have Organic Cow milk from both Holstein cows (high milk yielding variety) & Indian origin Desi ‘Sahiwal’ cows for A2 Organic cow milk.
+In addition to the above, they also have a dairy at the farm from where they have Organic Cow milk from both Holstein cows (high milk yielding variety) & Indian origin Desi ‘Sahiwal’ cows for A2 Organic cow milk.
 (By organic milk, I mean to convey that the fodder & greens of the cows are grown by them at their farm completely organic & are totally free from synthetic pesticides, sprays etc – as told to me ).

 I then unpacked my backpack and walked up to the fields to see the surroundings.
-Meanwhile, the sun was about to set and I was eagerly waiting for this moment as the colour tones in the sky become so alluring due to scattering of light.
+Meanwhile, the sun was about to set and I was eagerly waiting for this moment as the colour tones in the sky were becoming so alluring due to the scattering of light.
 It was so magnificent and delightful view to feast my eyes upon.
 I tried to capture this divine phenomenon and luckily it came out well.

 After I was done with capturing some beautiful places around I had my dinner.
 The dinner was served in the dining room next to my room and was extremely delicious.
-The kheer they served was sumptuous tickled my taste buds.
-I took some pictures of the property at night and they came out pretty good too.
+The kheer they served was sumptuous and tickled my taste buds.
+I also took some pictures of the property at night and they came out pretty good too.

 As I came back from the fields, the aroma of freshly cooked paranthas made my tummy rumble, and breakfast marked the start of another day of the heart-warming Punjabi hospitality.
 I then talked to Sukhchain uncle ji about the farm and how he manages to produce such organic produce without any chemicals.
 His knowledge of organic farming is unparallel.
 His hard work is bearing the fruits today.